“So what’s the best concealed carry gun?”

 The Caliber Conversation

 There have been countless articles and studies done comparing different calibers.
 The ultimate goal of your concealed carry handgun is to stop an assailant (or assailants) from doing harm to you or your loved ones.
-Make no mistake, if that can’t be accomplished through intimidation then as a last resort your firearm must be capable of causing enough physical trauma to your attacker to incapacitate them before either they can finish their attack or you run out of ammunition.
+There’s no “Disney” way to put this; if that can’t be accomplished through intimidation then as a last resort your firearm must be capable of causing enough physical trauma to your attacker to incapacitate them before either they can finish their attack or you run out of ammunition.
 Caliber choice will greatly affect your firearm’s ability to do this, and obviously the bigger and faster the bullet, the more damage potential it has.

 Does that mean should run out and buy a snub-nosed .44 Magnum?
 Definitely not.
 Bigger isn’t always better.
 Larger calibers come with increased recoil, making follow-up shots more difficult, especially from smaller handguns.
 Ask any expert, and they’ll tell you that the ability to accurately put rounds on target trumps power every time when it comes to handguns.
 That .44 won’t help you at all if you can’t hit anything with it.
 You’ll also get fewer shots with larger calibers.
 Power, cost, magazine capacity and “shoot-ability” are all factors you’ll also want to consider.